benjystanton/benjystanton.github.io/src/posts/2018-11-07-good-coffee-in-places-we-go-for-meetings-and-user-research.md

 tag: NaBloPoMo2018
 ---

-<p class="lede">Sometimes you want a Greggs, but sometimes you want a good, independent, specialty coffee shop.
+<p>Sometimes you want a Greggs, but sometimes you want a good, independent, specialty coffee shop.
 Greggs are easy to find, but good coffee shops are more tricky.</p>

 ***